nutsfinance/tapio-eth/docs/StableAsset.md

-*Initializes the StableSwap contract with the given parameters.*
+*Initializes the StableAsset contract with the given parameters.*

 #### Parameters